Aloncie/Rwal/docs/PHISOLOPHY.md

 # 🏛️ Rwal: Architecture and Philosophy

 [Aloncie](https://github.com/Aloncie):
 > Rwal is first and foremost a **learning project** for me.
 But I have been triyng upgrade Rwal.
-This project always will be in my ❤️
+This project always will be in my heart.
+>
 > It's not a commercial product, but it's built with professional intent – every line is a lesson.

 ---

 ## 🎯 Vision